 Masking the tech: Users didn't need to understand the crux of our algorithm to get a personalized playlist.
 We had to mask the tech and keep the interface skeletal enough that it got the job done.

-To choose between the two rating options, I conducted a quick A/B survey.
+To choose between the two options, I conducted a quick A/B survey.

 Designing the interface wasn't my only challenge.
 I had to make sure I developed an efficient front-end that was smoothly connected to our back-end.
 My goal was rooted in the theory that good performance is good usability.
 Our back-end consisted of a machine learning model based on the k-means clustering algorithm.
+We created a vector for each song based on its attributes such as energy, danceability, acousticness, etc - all measures provided by the API- and clustered songs based on these features.
 Additionally, we had to build out a large database of songs and their properties using Spotify's API and maintain constant connection throughout the interaction.
 With constant GET/POST requests going back and forth, I had to make sure the users always received appropriate feedback and error messages when interacting with the front-end.
 To this end (pun intended), I added loading displays, text messages and error cues for when the back-end was running on a delay.
+One particular challenge for the front-end I faced was embedding an audio player that could communicate with our backend database of songs to play a 15 second preview of each choice on display.
+I addressed this by using Spotify API's Embed feature and keeping track of all the songs' embed links in our database.